The Spin-dependent Scattering of Boosted Dark Matter

-The collision between dark matter and nucleus can be chosen in a frame that the incident dark matter with a energy $T_\chi^z$ is moving along the Z axis, as shown in the Fig.~\ref{xx}.
-The recoil direction of the nucleus can be easily got from
+The collision between dark matter and nuclei can be chosen in a frame that the incident dark matter with a energy $T_\chi^z$ is moving along the Z axis, as shown in the Fig.~\ref{xx}.
+The recoil direction of the nuclei can be easily got from

 Then for the isotropic incident flux, substituting the recoil angle $\theta$ into Eq.~\eqref{eq:apsa} and integrating all the direction of the flux, the structure factor can be written as